 A final benefit for you and your child is that anyone can contribute to the 529 plan and help to send your child to college.
 Grandparents, aunts, uncles, or friends can all invest in your child’s future by contributing to the 529 plan.
 Be sure to recommend it as an option during birthdays, holidays and other special occasions!

 Ascent is committed to providing resources for those looking to embark on their college journey, as well as those that are already enrolled.
-From test prep tips to financial education, we are determined to provide students with the tools they need for success.
+From test prep tips to financial education for college students, we are determined to provide students with the tools they need for success.
 To stay in touch with the latest in college tips and tricks, be sure to check back on our blog often!

 Ascent Student Loans sponsors these blog posts and creates informational content that is of interest to prospective borrowers and our applicants.